sheltermanager/asm3/src/static/pages/manual/_sources/reports.rst.txt

   select the date.
 The value substituted is the date selected by the user in SQL string format appropriate for the database you are using.

+* $ASK LOOKUP message|value1,value2,value3$ - requests one from a selection of fixed lookup values from the user.

+* $ASK NUMBER message$ - requests a numeric value from the user.
+A box is popped up containing the message and the user is given a standard text box to enter the number in.
+They will not be allowed to continue until a valid number is entered.
+The value returned is the number.

+* $ASK STRING message$ - requests a string value from the user (eg: Name, Address, etc.).
+A box is popped up containing the message and the user is given a text box to enter the string in.
+The value substituted is the string.

 * $ASK ANIMAL$ - requests a shelter animal.
 The value substituted is the animal ID.

 * $ASK FSANIMAL$ - requests a foster animal.
 The value substituted is the